Poly & Christian -- a huge and diverse field

 Here's a critical article with background on Robertson and the story: Polyamory “Holy” “Beautiful” says Progressive Christian Minister (on the site of the Institute on Religion and Democracy, in Washington DC, founded "for Christian orthodoxy").

 ● In their excellent, long-running Multiamory podcast, Dedeker Winston, Jase Lindgren, and Emily Matlack devoted their Episode 176 to Christianity and Polyamory (June 19, 2018).
 They interviewed Rev. Austin Adkinson and theologian J.D.
 Mechelke for an hour-and-nine-minutes show.
-You can watch here:
+You can watch or listen here:

 Too long?
 Skim the transcript.